Wilhelm Philipp: War against the Soviet Union

 Philipp claimed his first aerial victory on the Eastern Front on 15 January 1943.
 He had been assigned to 3.
 Staffel of JG 54 which at the time was commanded by Hauptmann Gerhard Koall.
 The Staffel was subordinated to I. Gruppe of JG 54 headed by Hauptmann Hans Philipp and was based at Krasnogvardeysk, present-day Gatchina.
 The Gruppe supported German forces of Army Group North fighting against the Soviet Operation Iskra which aimed to break the Wehrmacht's siege of Leningrad.
 On 15 January, Philipp was credited with shooting down a Lavochkin La-5 fighter.

 On 22 February, his Fw 190 A-4 suffered engine failure resulting in a forced landing at Krasnogvardeysk.
 On 7 September, Philipp was wounded in combat when his Fw 190 A-6 (Werknummer 550501—factory number) was shot up by Yakovlev Yak-9 fighters resulting in an emergency landing.

 Summary of career

 Aerial victory claims

-According to Spick, Philipp was credited with 81 aerial victories claimed in over 500 combat missions.
+According to US historian David T. Zabecki, Philipp was credited with 81 aerial victories.

+Spick also lists him with 81 aerial victories claimed in over 500 combat missions.
 Of his 81 aerial victories, 22 were claimed during the Battle of France and Battle of Britain, 55 on the Eastern Front, and four on the Western Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that he claimed at least 79 claims.
 This figure includes 54 claims on the Eastern Front, and over 24 claims on the Western Front.